ClearBridge Large Cap Growth ESG ETF (LRGE) to Issue Dividend of $0.06 on December 29th

-ClearBridge Large Cap Growth ESG ETF (NASDAQ:LRGE – Get Free Report) declared a dividend on Friday, December 22nd, NASDAQ reports.
-Shareholders of record on Wednesday, December 27th will be given a dividend of 0.0642 per share on Friday, December 29th.
-The ex-dividend date is Tuesday, December 26th.
+ClearBridge Large Cap Growth ESG ETF (NASDAQ:LRGE – Get Free Report) announced a dividend on Friday, December 22nd, NASDAQ reports.
+Stockholders of record on Wednesday, December 27th will be given a dividend of 0.0642 per share on Friday, December 29th.
+The ex-dividend date of this dividend is Tuesday, December 26th.

 Institutional Trading of ClearBridge Large Cap Growth ESG ETF